openstreetmap/stateofthemap-2024/venue/index.md

 The venue provides you with reliable and convenient internet connectivity.
 However, we advise you to have a personal internet/data plan as backup plan in case of any glitches like in the case of not being within WiFi reach.
 You can easily purchase a new Safaricom (largest telecommunication provider) sim card at the airport or any of their shop outlets in Nairobi town CBD.
 Safaricom offers you fast internet services and various data plans that start from as low as $5.
 You have the freedom to choose from other service providers such as Airtel and Telkom Kenya, who also offer good internet packages and data plans.
 The best practice is to download the mobile app for a given service provider from the google play store then proceed to purchase the desired data plan.

 The sim card you purchase will not only enable you to communicate, but also act as an e-wallet that allows you to make financial transactions across many shops, supermarkets, and pay for various services.
-You would be amazed at the digital literacy amongst Kenyans and how they have embraced technology that enables them accept mobile based payments, and or hard cash.
+You would be amazed at the digital literacy amongst Kenyans and how they have embraced technology that enables them to accept mobile based payments, and/or hard cash.
 You can also enjoy the convenience of online shopping by using mobile apps like Glovo and Jumia Online Shopping.
 Getting food and other essentials delivered to your door is also an option with available options from outlets like Foodplus, Naivas & Carrefour.

 Moreover, you can also access online medical services through platforms like myDawa & ponea health, which offer you quick access to professional consultation, drug dispensation and delivery with much ease.